anttisalonen/progbook/js.rst

 If we go through this in detail, we see a bunch of tags such as "<html>" which mostly have a start and an end (e.g. "</html>", and the text "some text" in the middle.
 Most of the tags aren't very important now though I should note the tag "<p>" denotes a paragraph.

-After browsing some tutorials we can find one of the most basic "programs" that utilise JS and HTML:
+After browsing some tutorials we can write one of the most basic "programs" that utilise JS and HTML:

 .. literalinclude:: js2.html
    :language: html